 It doesn’t have to be that way.
 We can choose to heal the past; to empower ourselves fully to create a life that is about more than managing our psychological pain and perceived wounds.
 When we learn to forgive we clean the slate.
 It is the most singular form of empowerment you can give to yourself.

 Emily Hooks is an author, speaker, and founder of the Forgiveness Academy.
-Her book, The Power of Forgiveness: A Guide to Healing and Wholeness is a comprehensive guide to forgiveness as a healing practice.
+She is the author of The Power of Forgiveness: A Guide to Healing and Wholeness.